-- 3.7.3 All salt bins will be filled at the start of the winter season and refilled once again in January, if necessary.
-Similarly, salt heaps will be provided before the winter season and replenished once during the winter months. - 3.7.4 Salt heaps in the rural areas will also be subject to the same assessment criteria as the salt bins. - 3.7.5 Streetscene Services will provide salt bins and rock salt within Council establishments on request at cost to the relevant Department.
+- 3.8.3 All salt bins will be filled at the start of the winter season and refilled once again in January, if necessary.
+Similarly, salt heaps will be provided before the winter season and replenished once during the winter months. - 3.8.4 Salt heaps in the rural areas will also be subject to the same assessment criteria as the salt bins. - 3.8.5 Streetscene Services will provide salt bins and rock salt within Council establishments on request at cost to the relevant Department.
 Every effort is made to establish and meet the requirements of each Department prior to the onset of the winter season.
-The availability of resources will dictate the priority allocated to provide this service during the winter season.

-3.7.6 Provision is available for Community Councils to purchase salt bins and rock salt from Streetscene Services with the intention of supplementing the Authority's winter maintenance services to the benefit of the general public.
+The availability of resources will dictate the priority allocated to provide this service during the winter season. - 3.8.6 Provision is available to purchase for salt bins Community Councils (Green Bins), along with rock salt from Streetscene Services with the intention of supplementing the Authority's winter maintenance services to the benefit of the general public.
 Salt bins purchased by the Community Council will be distinguishable from Streetscene salt bins and will be maintainable by the Community Council.
 Location of the salt bin on the public highway will require prior approval of the Highway Authority.

-3.8 Resources
+3.9 Resources

-- 3.8.1 The workforce involved will all be part of Streetscene Services and all drivers will be trained and assessed.
-Additional resources can be sought from other sections within the service if required. - 3.8.2 The Council's winter maintenance fleet consists of 12 frontline gritting vehicles and 2 spare gritting vehicles, these are supported by 3 trailer type gritters and 2 demountable gritter bodies.
-These are stored at Alltami Depot. - 3.8.3 The 2 demountable gritters are available for car parks and school access roads. - 3.8.4 Welsh Government and WLGA have suggested that all Authority's in Wales hold a strategic salt stock to ensure resilience in the event of further winters of extreme weather and national shortages of rock salt.
-For this coming season Flintshire will hold an additional residual salt stock of 7000 tonnes covered and sheeted at the Greenfield green waste recycling site. - 3.8.5 The suggested minimum stock levels is based on the last six year average usage figure and with a multiplier of 150%.
-The tonnage of salt held in Flintshire for 2017-19 will be a minimum of 9,000 tonnes.
+- 3.9.1 The workforce involved will all be part of Streetscene Services and all drivers will be trained and assessed.
+Additional resources can be sought from other sections within the service if required. - 3.9.2 The Council's winter maintenance fleet consists of 12 frontline gritting vehicles and 2 spare gritting vehicles.
+These are stored at Alltami Depot.
+These are supported by 3 trailer type Gritters operated by contractors should they be required. - 3.9.3 Welsh Government and WLGA have suggested that all Authority's in Wales hold a strategic salt stock to ensure resilience in the event of further winters of extreme weather and national shortages of rock salt.
+For this coming season Flintshire will hold an additional residual salt stock of 7000 tonnes covered and sheeted at the Greenfield green waste recycling site. - 3.9.4 The suggested minimum stock levels is based on the last six year average usage figure and with a multiplier of 150%.
+The tonnage of salt held in Flintshire for 2021-23 will be a minimum of 9,000 tonnes.

-3.9 Standards Monitoring
+3.10 Standards Monitoring

-- 3.9.1 Flintshire County Councils service delivery is benchmarked against National performance statistics to ensure that a comparative cost effective service delivery is being maintained. - 3.9.2 Regional and National meetings of operational staff and support service providers creates the opportunity for continual assessment of operational practices, standards and resources.
+- 3.10.1 Flintshire County Councils service delivery is benchmarked against National performance statistics to ensure that a comparative cost effective service delivery is being maintained. - 3.10.2 Regional and National meetings of operational staff and support service providers creates the opportunity for continual assessment of operational practices, standards and resources.

-3.10 Vehicle Tracking
+3.11 Vehicle Tracking

-3.10.1 Flintshire County Council's fleet of 14 bulk gritting vehicles have all been fitted with an innovative GPS tracking system.
+3.11.1 Flintshire County Council's fleet of 14 bulk gritting vehicles have all been fitted with an innovative GPS tracking system.
 The tracking system is a monitoring device that interfaces with the control systems on the vehicles so not only do we know where the vehicle has been, but exactly what it was doing and, because it is web based, the information can be accessed remotely.
 The tracking system operates in real time and therefore it is easy to find out exactly where a vehicle is and to check its activity.
 This gives the Duty Officers the confidence to ensure that any operational decisions that they make are based on accurate live information.